Welcome to Helping Human Systems

 - How can we build on what’s working?

 In my consulting practice I focus on the quality of interaction among the parts of the organization or community – the complex systems in which we live and work.
 I have found that when it comes to convening people, one size does not fit all.
-Therefore, I use various approaches, depending on circumstances: The World Café, Circle Council, Open Question Circle, Open Space, Appreciative Inquiry.
+I use various approaches, depending on circumstances: The World Café, Circle Council, Open Space Technology, Appreciative Inquiry, and other structures.
 These are ways of convening people for meaningful conversation – a radical act that leads to significant change.

-I also offer two less formal opportunities for meaningful conversation.
+I also offer two other avenues for meaningful conversation.
 Wherever you are, if you’d like to join an exploration of what poet David Whyte means when he says, “The conversation is the relationship,” I invite you to contribute to my blog.
-And, if you live near Olympia, Washington, please come to the First Wednesday Conversation at Traditions Café in downtown Olympia.
-The topics for 2012 vary from The Missing Elephant to Parker Palmer to Social Sculpturing to Poetry in our work.
-Send me an email to receive my monthly invitation to this gathering, which includes the 2012 mindmap of topics.
+And, if you live near Olympia, Washington, please come to the First Wednesday Conversation in the lobby of the Olympia Senior Center .
+My intention for the 2016 First Wednesday Conversation is to nurture the capacity for restorative conversations in our community, so that we can shift the nature of the public conversation.
+Send me an email or call me at 360 259-0340 to receive my monthly email invitation to this gathering.

 I invite you to explore this website in order to learn more about me, my work, recent collaborations, and ongoing learning.
 My intention is to enrich my colleagues and clients, stimulate conversation, and generate opportunities to do more good work.